Hardware Guide: Your Personal Computer and Equipment

 Here are the minimum specifications we recommend for a PC workstation running Windows:

-• CPU: Modern Intel Core i5 Processor manufactured three years ago or fewer
+CPU: Modern Intel Core i5 Processor manufactured three years ago or fewer (avoid ARM processors)

 Display Resolution: Displays with a very high resolution (DPI) can cause an issue where some PCC application data may be cut off from the edges of your screen.
 PCC recommends purchasing laptops with a full high definition (FHD) display resolution (+/- 1920 x 1080).
 If you are unsure about a particular model, please contact PCC Support for guidance.

-Operating System Details: For a Windows PC, PCC recommends Windows 10 Professional.
+Operating System Details: For a Windows PC, PCC recommends the latest version of Windows Professional.
 See the Operating System Details below to learn more.

 Apple Macintosh Computers